 Raphael never married, but in 1514 became engaged to Maria Bibbiena, Cardinal Medici Bibbiena’s niece.
 He wasn’t very enthusiastic about this marriage – Maria in the end died in 1520 as a maiden.
 Raphael is said to have had many affairs, but a permanent fixture in his life in Rome was beautiful “La Fornarina“, Margherita Luti, the daughter of a baker (fornaro) named Francesco Luti.
 That’s her portrait:

-Of her, Flaubert wrote, in his Dictionary of Received Ideas, “Fornarina.
+Of her, Flaubert wrote, in his Dictionary of Received Ideas: “Fornarina.
 She was a beautiful woman.
 That is all you need to know.”
-Margarita is not mentioned by Vasari but is named twice in sixteenth-century marginalia to the second edition of his Lives of the Most Excellent Painters, Sculptors, and Architects.
-In a letter of 1806, Melchior Missirini recounted the tale of their first meeting, of how Raphael fell in love after watching her as she bathed her feet in the Tiber in the garden beside his house in Trastevere, only to discover that “her mind was as beautiful as her body”.
+Margarita is not mentioned by Vasari but is named twice in 16th-century marginalia in the second edition of his Lives of the Most Excellent Painters, Sculptors, and Architects.
+In a letter of 1806, Melchior Missirini recounted the tale of their first meeting, of how Raphael fell in love after watching her as she bathed her feet in the Tiber in the garden beside his house in Trastevere, only to discover that “her mind was as beautiful as her body.”
 Of course, it might be only a legend.
-But it works on imagination!
+But it works for the imagination!